MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-start.md

 <!-- ImportEdgeAssets-Description-Begin -->
 <!-- Description-Source-DDF -->
 This policy setting allows you to import Edge assets to be used with StartLayout policy.
 Start layout can contain secondary tile from Edge app which looks for Edge local asset file.
-Edge local asset would not exist and cause Edge secondary tile to appear empty in this case.
+Edge local asset wouldn't exist and cause Edge secondary tile to appear empty in this case.
 This policy only gets applied when StartLayout policy is modified.
 <!-- ImportEdgeAssets-Description-End -->

 <!-- ImportEdgeAssets-Editable-Begin -->